weigao95/yaik/README.md

 ### Using the generated solver

-The [gallery](./gallery) contains generated IK solvers for tens for robots.
+The [gallery](./gallery) contains generated IK solvers for tens of robots.
 Even if your robot is not included in the library, it might include a robot with the same structure and can be used after parameter modification.
 The file format is

 ```
 gallery/